pkamath2/crowd-eval-audio/serverless/README.md

 ![technology stack used for developing unique worker logging](assets/techstack.png "")

 We follow a very simple AWS setup as outlined in some of the tutorials below.
-The links below are what worked for this project and outlined here for posterity.
+The tutorial links below are what worked for this project and outlined here for posterity.

 Generally to host an API, we follow the steps below -
 1. [Create Aurora Serverless DB](#aurora-serverless-db)